Rapid Review: Wolff-Parkinson-White (WPW) Syndrome

 Sample question:

-A 23-year-old previously healthy man presents to your clinic with complaints of chest discomfort, heart palpitations and decreased exercise tolerance.
-Physical exam findings include a pulse of 110 bpm and an otherwise normal cardiac exam.
-Which of the following findings on ECG confirm the diagnosis of Wolff-Parkinson-White syndrome?
+A 23-year-old man presents to your clinic with intermittent episodes of chest discomfort, heart palpitations, and decreased exercise tolerance.
+Which of the following ECG findings would most strongly suggest a diagnosis of Wolff-Parkinson-White syndrome?

 Comments (0)